Traumatic Tooth Injuries in Long Island

 Treating Tooth Injuries with Attentive Care

 Drs.
-Bruckner and Goziker specialize in treating tooth injuries, and every patient receives the highest level of attentive care in our office, whether they are being treated for a routine root canal, emergency dental care, or something else.
+Bruckner, Goziker and Simon specialize in treating tooth injuries, and every patient receives the highest level of attentive care in our office, whether they are being treated for a routine root canal, emergency dental care, or something else.
 Timely treatment is crucial when it comes to dislodged or avulsed teeth to prevent resorption—the body’s rejection of a hard tooth structure in response to traumatic injury.
 So, we encourage you to call us immediately when injury occurs.

 Please call us today to find out more about our unique qualifications as traumatic tooth injury treatment providers.
 New York Endodontic Associates Phone Number 516-869-0111